KP1709/ScrabbleWordCalculator/README.md

 - Can indicate which tiles are blank, update the total word score and limit the number
 - Can indicate if the total word score doubles or triples
   -  Option to reset score without multiplier
 - Error handling if either the API or database is down
+- Instructions accessible at any point

 ## ⚡Supabase
 A Supabase database is connected by creating a Netlify serverless function.
 The word entered to search will pass by POST request to the Supabase client which will complete a GET request to check if the word exists in the database.
 The code has been set up so the database will only be searched if the word doesn't exist in the free dictionary API.
 The serverless function also contains error handling to provide a solid user experience.
 It's very unlikely for the database to be searched often.